0cjs/8bitdev/src/objects.md

   - `&`: Looks bigger and more awkward than `:`.
   - Haven't investigated use of any of these symbols in earlier LISPs.

-- __fixnum__: Making this a fixed size, rather than arbitrary precision, actually saves basically no effort since operations are done byte-wise, anyway.
+- __integer__: Making this a fixed size, rather than arbitrary precision, actually saves basically no effort since operations are done byte-wise, anyway.
 This may change if we decide to support vectors or arrays.

-- __flonum__:
+- __float__:
-  - As with fixnums, making the mantessa a fixed size rather than arbitrary precision saves basically no effort.
+  - As with integers, making the mantessa a fixed size rather than arbitrary precision saves basically no effort.
 However, having more than one size of exponent would involve extra effort, so exponents are always 8 bits.
 (Again, this may change if we decide